CATEGORY · 23 TERMS

 A bow wheel, also called an idler wheel, is a circular disc mounted on the top axle of a compound...

-Bowstring cables are essential components of bows, providing the tension and support that store energy in the limbs and release...
+Bowstring cables are essential components of bows, providing the necessary tension and support to the bow limb to store energy...

 What is Actionwood in Archery?